NikkaLuna/AWS-Cloud-Resume/README.md

 ![AWS S3 Bucket](https://github.com/NikkaLuna/Cloud_Resume_Challenge/blob/main/S3.png)

-*This screenshot shows the AWS S3 bucket management interface for the Cloud Resume Project.
-It illustrates the organization and structure of the S3 bucket used to host the resume website, including folders for contact, CSS, image assets, and the main `index.html` file.
-This setup demonstrates the use of AWS S3 for static content hosting.*
+*This screenshot shows the organization and structure of the S3 bucket used to host the resume website.*

 ## AWS DynamoDB Management

 ![AWS DynamoDB](https://github.com/NikkaLuna/Cloud_Resume_Challenge/blob/main/DynamoDB.png)

-*This screenshot shows the AWS DynamoDB interface for the VisitorCount table used in the Cloud Resume Project.
-It illustrates how visitor counts are stored and queried, showcasing the use of DynamoDB for real-time data storage and retrieval.*
+*This screenshot displays the AWS DynamoDB interface for the VisitorCount table, demonstrating the storage and retrieval of visitor counts.*

 ## AWS Lambda Function Management

 ![AWS Lambda Function](https://github.com/NikkaLuna/Cloud_Resume_Challenge/blob/main/Lambda1.png)

-*This screenshot shows the AWS Lambda function `VisitorCountFunction` used in the Cloud Resume Project.
-The function is integrated with an API Gateway and is responsible for managing visitor counts.
-The code editor displays the Python script that handles the logic for incrementing the visitor count in a DynamoDB table named `VisitorCount`.
-This setup demonstrates the use of AWS Lambda for serverless computing and real-time data processing.*
+*This screenshot displays the AWS Lambda function VisitorCountFunction, which is integrated with an API Gateway to manage visitor counts.
+The Python script in the code editor handles the logic for incrementing the count in the VisitorCount DynamoDB table.
+This setup showcases AWS Lambda for serverless computing and real-time data processing.*

 ## Contributions